Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 - Internships should be eight weeks long starting after May 31 and ending before August 31

-- Selected mentors must meet in person with their student match by the end of May before the internship officially begins.
+- Selected mentors must meet in person with their student match by the end of May before the internship officially begins to discuss the student’s summer schedule, potential projects the student will work on, and workplace expectations.

-- All schedules, projects, trips and co-mentors must be identified and discussed with both your Hutton Scholar as well as the Educational Program Coordinator before the internship start date.
+- Student schedules, projects, trips and co-mentors must be discussed with both your Hutton Scholar as well as the Education Program Coordinator before the internship start date.
+Any changes to the student’s schedule or added over night trips must be reported to the Program Coordinator.

 Hutton Program Host Locations: